alexscheinker/PCNN/README.md

   <img width="350" height="300" src="https://github.com/alexscheinker/PCNN/blob/main/XY_Beam_Slice.png">
 </p>

 In the attached code "Check_Divergence" we generate the magnetic field B using a regular CNN without physics constraints, a PINN-based B field, a PCNN-based B field, and the Lorenz PCNN B field.
-We then calculate the divergence of the B field in each case, as shown below.
+We then calculate the divergence of the B field in each case, and show the (x,y), (x,z), and (y,z) projections of the mid-slice of the beam, as shown below.

 <p align="center">
   <img width="800" height="800" src="https://github.com/alexscheinker/PCNN/blob/main/Divergence_Compared.png">